yt-project/yt/doc/source/developing/building_the_docs.rst

 configuration.

-Now that you have everything set up properly, go to the documentation directory and build it using sphinx:
+Now that you have everything set up properly, go to the documentation directory and build it using Sphinx:

 .. code-block:: bash